zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode_sharedmem.rst

 This macro only creates a function and necessary data structures for the later "initialization".

-To create a memory domain for the partition, the macro appmem_domain(dom0) is called where "dom0" is the name then used for the memory domain.
-To initialize the partition (effectively adding the partition to a linked list), appmem_init_part_part0() is called.
-This is followed by appmem_init_app_memory(), which walks all partitions in the linked list and calculates the sizes for each partition.

-Once the partition is initialized, the domain can be initialized with appmem_init_domain_dom0(part0) which initializes the domain with partition part0.
+Once the partition is initialized, the standard memory domain APIs may be used to add it to domains; the declared name is a k_mem_partition symbol.

-After the domain has been initialized, the current thread can be added using appmem_add_thread_dom0(k_current_get()).

 Example: